kennethcandersen/Weather-Analysis-Web-Site/README.md

 **EXECUTIVE SUMMARY**

-This project provides a web site visualization of a weather analysis project.
+This project provides a web site visualization of a weather analysis project complete earlier in the bootcamp.